ani339677/Bio/docs/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+### Hobbies and Interests
+My hobbies and interests are not much but exists.
+I like playing Badminton, but I am not able to play it during lockdown but it has a place in my heart and when I will get a chance, I will just grab it like anything.
+I am also interested in writing poetry when in humour.
+And I generally write sonnets (a poem of 14 lines).
+I am fitness addicted too so, I feel a day incomplete without workout.
+I am also interested in programming.

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ani339677/Bio/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.